 Can Plasti Dip Be Applied in Cold Weather?

-If you attempt to spray dip in low temperatures, it will likely cause an uneven application.
-During cold, you should also allow for more dry time than usual.
+If you attempt to spray dip in extremely low temperatures (lower than -30°F), it will likely cause an uneven application and is therefore not a recommended option.

-Where Can You Use Plasti Dip?
+Where Can You Use Plasti Dip Coating?

+One of the most versatile products for amateur home renovators, Plasti Dip, offers several different uses.
 In fact, so popular is the product that people are regularly coming up with new uses for their properties.

-What follows are some different ideas about how you can use this product.
+Here are some different ideas about how you can use this product.

 1- Cos Play